 To avoid any doubt, this sort of classification and proportioning of your contribution into Current and Capital components should be negotiated (and regularly re-negotiated) with your colleagues, written into the joint venture agreement, and recorded in the company accounts.

 If you are contributing things to the business on the understanding that they will continue to generate income for you in future years, then you need to be sure that you will retain your entitlement to that income and not have it taken away from you by some act or decision of your colleagues.
 This is something that should be addressed by the joint venture agreement.
 The exact way this is done will depend on the way the business is structured and what your Capital contribution was.

-For example, if you have formed an incorporated joint venture, then Capital contributions can be recognised by issuing shares that will have voting rights in future years, whereas Current contributions could be recognised either by temporary shares that expire at a certain date or when contribution stops, or you could simply have Current voting rights and profit share enforced by a contract with a fixed end date.
+For example, if you have formed an incorporated joint venture, then Capital contributions can be recognised by issuing shares that will have voting rights in future years, whereas Current contributions could be recognised either by temporary shares that expire at a certain date or when contribution stops, or you could simply have Current voting rights and profit share enforced by a contract with a fixed end date instead of by shares.

 This type of structure could provide you with ongoing influence over the alliance, and if you have protections for minority shareholders in the company constitution and shareholder’s agreement, it should also prevent you from being deprived of the value of your contribution without fair compensation.

 Most joint ventures will eventually end up in a situation where some people, often the newer members, are contributing lots of effort towards current assets such as making the pies or taking customer orders.
 And there will be other people who largely made contributions in the past, having invested their time in building the business up over many years, and who may not actually be making current contributions at all.
 The current profit they are generating is due to assets they created, that still exist and that the Current contributors depend on to make current profits.